Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \begin{cor} Let the notation be as in Definition {\rm \ref{dfSwch}}.
 Let $X$ be a normal proper scheme over $S$ containing $U$ as a dense open subscheme and let $Y$ be the normalization of $X$ in $V$.
 Let $\sigma\in G$ be an element not contained in any conjugate of a $p$-Sylow group of the inertia group $I_{\bar y}\subset G$ for any geometric point $\bar y$ of $Y$.
 Then, we have

 \end{cor}

-{\it Proof.} By Corollary \ref{corswch}, it suffices to consider the case where $\sigma$ is of order a power of $p$.
-As in the proof of Corollary \ref{corswch}, we may assume $G$ is generated by $\sigma$.
-Let $N\subset G$ be the subgroup generated by $\sigma^p$.
+{\it Proof.} By Corollary \ref{corswch}, it suffices to consider the case where the order of $\sigma$ is a power of $p$.
+As in the proof of Corollary \ref{corswch}, we may assume that $G$ is the cyclic group generated by $\sigma$.
+Let $N\subset G$ be the unique maximal proper subgroup generated by $\sigma^p$.
 Let $V'\to U$ be the corresponding $G'=G/N$-torsor and let $Y'$ be normalization of $X$ in $V'$.
-Then, by the assumption, $Y'\to X$ is \'etale.
+Then, by the assumption, the inertia group at every geometric point is a subgroup of $N$ and hence $Y'\to X$ is \'etale.
 Hence the assertion follows from Corollary \ref{corfun}.